The Children's Museum of Manhattan

 • price 1 of 4

 Looking for interactive art that welcomes curious minds—and grabby hands?
-Then head to "Inside Art," the current show up at the CMOM, which lets your little ones climb in and over and all around the exhibits.
+Then head to the CMOM, where little ones can climb in and over and all around the exhibits.
 It's ideas like this that make the 40,000-square-foot so special.
 Learning about culture, history and science is a blast for kids ages six and under.
 CMOM also hosts classes and workshops—like Gross Biology for kids who love burps and germs—all designed with the latest child-development research in mind.

 Advertising